maxmatkovski/Predicting-Water-Potability/README.md

     9. Turbidity
     10. Potability

+**What are the features?**
+1. **PH Value** represents the acid-base balance of the water.
+WHO recommends a permissible PH range of 6.5 to 8.5.
+All data points in this data set are between 6.52 and 6.83 which are all within the range of the WHO.

+2. **Hardness** is caused by calcium and magnesium deposits seeping into water from geologic deposits.

+3. **Solids** represents the total dissolved solids found in the water which can include disolved organic materials and inorganic materials.

+4. **Chloramines** represents total chlorine levels found in water.

-Potability value of 1 means potable (drinkable)and 0 not potable (undrinkable).
+**Potability value of 1 means potable (drinkable)and 0 not potable (undrinkable).**

 Let's check the breakdown of samples that are potable vs unpotable.